 Monitoring the microbes

-The focus of the joint program between Santa Casa and Living PlanIT has been the indoor environment, using sensing and targeted interventions to reduce the number of harmful pathogens.
+The focus of the joint programme between Santa Casa and Living PlanIT has been the indoor environment, using sensing and targeted interventions to reduce the number of harmful pathogens.
 Our strategy has been to focus on the microbial world and then use technology to monitor it.
 Although we cannot see microbes with the naked eye, our technology allows us to take a closer look at these building microbes.

 We worked closely throughout 2018 with Santa Casa de Freamunde, a nursing clinic in Portugal, to determine the efficacy of real-time monitoring and interventions for the avoidance of harm.
-This was the first phase of a longer-term program and comprised early detection and control of harmful pathogens in the built environment.
+This was the first phase of a longer-term programme and comprised early detection and control of harmful pathogens in the built environment.
 The outcomes were compelling.
 The number of patients infected over a 12-month period was reduced by more than half and respiratory infections and illnesses associated with multi-resistant bacteria were virtually eliminated.
 Prescribing powerful antibiotics was no longer needed.

 |Period||Patients||Infected||Types of infection||Types of antibiotic|

 In addition, the Chief Nurse reported fewer instances of staff illness over the 12-month period, together with reduced concern from staff about treating infected patients.
 Our target is to reduce infections even further by reducing human exposure to harmful microbes, encouraging exposure to beneficial microbes and sustaining healthier buildings.